 4 - writing skills

 These methods can stimulate your creativity as a teacher.
-In these frames you can give tasks chronologically as well as simultaneously (according to the pupil’s needs).
+In these frames you can give tasks chronologically as well as simultaneously (according to the student’s needs).

 Example of an inclusive lesson

-In this lesson, we started from a traditional lesson and made it accessible for newly arrived pupils.
+In this lesson, we started from a traditional lesson and made it accessible for newly arrived students.